Mohamed-Elhawary/framer/README.md

     - 1- Fork, clone or download this repository to your local machine.
     - 2- Be sure that you install the Node.js environment in your machine.
-    - 3- Open your terminal and be sure that you are inside the correct destination of the App, while you must be in the same path of the package.json file.
+    - 3- Open your terminal and be sure that you are inside the correct destination of the website, while you must be in the same path of the package.json file.
     - 4- Inside your terminal run these commands:-

         * to install dependencies.